Multitenancy: Relationship to virtualization

+multitenancy can be costly, particularly for software vendors who also continue to offer an on-premises single-tenant version of their product and would otherwise have to maintain two distinct products.
+When applications are repackaged as virtual appliances, the same appliance image can be deployed in ISV-hosted, on-premises, or trusted-third-party locations, and migrated from one deployment site to another over time.

 Economics of multitenancy

 Cost savings

 Multitenancy allows for cost savings over and above the basic economies of scale achievable from consolidating IT resources into a single operation.
 An application instance usually incurs a certain amount of memory and processing overhead which can be substantial when multiplied by many customers, especially if the customers are small.
 Multitenancy reduces this overhead by spreading it over many customers.
 Further cost savings may come from licensing costs of the underlying software (such as operating systems and database management systems).
 Put crudely, if you can run everything on a single software instance, you only have to buy one software license.

 The cost savings can be eclipsed by the difficulty of scaling the single instance as demand grows - increasing the performance of the instance on a single server can only be done by buying faster hardware, such as fast CPUs, more memory, and faster disk systems, and typically these costs grow faster than if the load was split between multiple servers with roughly the same aggregate capacity.
 In addition, development of multitenant systems is more complex, and security testing is more stringent because multiple customers' data is being commingled.